 1. Include at least eight images of every product you sell.
 Not even Amazon lives up to this standard, but today’s shoppers expect eight images per product.
 And no wonder: without knowing what something looks like from every angle and in context, how can a shopper know whether they’ll actually like it when they get it in the mail?
-We’re not just speculating here: the number-two reason shoppers return products is that they look different in person than they did online (this accounts for more than 64 percent of returns!).
-Crate and Barrel does a great job of providing enough images, with 12 still images and one video for each of its sofas.
+We’re not just speculating here: the number-two reason shoppers return products is that they look different in person than they did online (this accounts for more than 64% of returns!).
+Crate and Barrel does a great job of providing a variety of product images, with 12 still images and one video for each of its sofas.

 2. Use interactive 3D and product customization capabilities.
 3D imagery gives shoppers an even more complete sense of a product than still images can.
 Enabling interactive 3D, which lets customers see changes to color and other features in real time, means customers can see what they’re ordering before they actually order.
-They go into the purchase with more confidence that they’ll actually like the final product, which decreases the odds that they’ll return it.
+This customer experience allows shoppers to go into the purchase with more confidence that they’ll actually like the final product, which decreases the odds that they’ll return it.
 Check out Xenith helmets to see this strategy in action.

 3. Support augmented reality capabilities for furniture and appliances.
 There’s no better reason to return a sofa than that it doesn’t fit in your living room.
 Ditto for that new coffee maker and your counter.
-By offering true-to-size AR functionalities, retailers make it possible for shoppers to know definitively whether a product will work in their home before they pay for it.
-Again, when retailers make these features available, mis-matches and therefore returns will decrease.
+By offering true-to-size AR functionalities, retailers make it possible for shoppers to know definitively whether a product is the right or wrong size and fit for their home before they pay for it.
+Again, when retailers make these features available, mismatches and therefore returns will decrease.
 Wayfair recently added an AR feature to its app.
 Here’s what it might look like in practice.

-5. Incentivize correct purchases: Give shoppers a reason to avoid returns.
-For example, offer 15 percent off a future order for customers who decide not to return their merchandise.
+5. Incentivize correct purchases: Give shoppers a reason to avoid returns in the first place.
+For example, offer 15% off a future order for customers who decide not to return their merchandise.
 This not only helps reduce the likelihood of returns, it also gives customers a reason to make a repeat purchase.
-(Note: we have yet to see someone do this – your chance to lead the way!)
+(Note: we have yet to see an online business do this – your chance to lead the way!)

 6. Offer BOPUS: Buy online, pick up in store (BOPUS) can help reduce online returns by giving customers a chance to verify that they like the merchandise before they make a final purchase; if they’re not happy, they can return or exchange it on the spot.
 Bed Bath & Beyond offers this service, if you’d like to give it a try.